OpenZeppelin/openzeppelin-confidential-contracts/README.md

 ## License

-Each contract file should have their own license specified.
-In the absence of any specific licence information, file is released under the [MIT License](LICENSE).
+Each contract file should have its own license specified.
+In the absence of any specific license information, the file is released under the [MIT License](LICENSE).

 ## Legal